ACCD is cultivating the next generation of environmental leaders through a hands-on education event dating back to 1979.

 While the Envirothon competition first took shape more than 40 years ago, the program’s goals are just as relevant and important today.
 Aligned with the National Standards for Environmental Education, Envirothon aims to:

-Promote a desire to learn about the surrounding natural environment and the complexities of current environmental issues
+• Promote a desire to learn about the surrounding natural environment and the complexities of current environmental issues

-Promote stewardship of natural resources
+• Promote stewardship of natural resources

-Develop skills required to achieve and maintain a natural balance between quality of life and quality of environment
+• Develop skills required to achieve and maintain a natural balance between quality of life and quality of environment

-Cultivate a sense of environmental awareness that empowers youth to become action-oriented citizens
+• Cultivate a sense of environmental awareness that empowers youth to become action-oriented citizens

 Learn more about the goals of Envirothon.

+These goals are accomplished through Envirothon’s unique competition model.
+Guided by a teacher or volunteer coach, teams of five students in grades 9 through 12 are assembled for the county competition.
 Teams study and prepare for challenges in five interdisciplinary areas: soils and land use, aquatic ecology, forestry, wildlife, and current environmental issues.
-This year, students will dive into climate change as the featured current environmental issue.
+This year, students will dive into "Renewable Energy for a Sustainable Future" as the featured current environmental topic.

-Educational competitions have risen in popularity in recent years, and for good reason.
-These competitions allow students to move beyond traditional classroom learning, motivating youth to immerse themselves in the development of skills and knowledge through real-time, hands-on experiences.
-When students participate in Envirothon, they practice hard skills, elevating their career readiness and providing valuable professional experience prior to graduating high school.
+Educational competitions have gained popularity, and for good reason.
+These competitions allow students to move beyond traditional classrooms, motivating youth to immerse themselves in real-time, hands-on experiences.

 Dr. Emily Moberg works as a Research Lead Specialist at the World Wildlife Fund (WWF) in D.C. while running the National Network for Ocean and Climate Change Interpretation.
 When asked by National Conservation Foundation- Envirothon how engagement in Envirothon can support the next generation, Dr. Moberg stated,